snok/django-auth-adfs/README.rst

         # the LoginRequiredMixin on every view class
         #
         # You can specify URLs for which login is not enforced by
-        # specifying them in LOGIN_EXEMPT_URLS in setting.
+        # specifying them in the LOGIN_EXEMPT_URLS setting.
         'django_auth_adfs.middleware.LoginRequiredMiddleware',
     )